YerkoPalma/auth-example/readme.md

 ## TODO

-- [ ] Use sublevel for indexing and searchs with level-search
+- [x] Use sublevel for indexing and searchs with level-search
+- [ ] Better handle errors
+- [ ] Tests

 ## License
 [MIT](/license)